Tag Archives: travelers

 Be aware of those that try to get close to you

 Getting close to people is unavoidable, especially in crowded areas.
-This can be even natural in a culture with less personal space or in locations popular with tourists.
-However, if you find someone crowding your personal space incessantly and you feel uncomfortable, then he or she may be a pickpocket, and it would be wise to go to an area less crowded and with more open space if possible move towards someone who is a person of authority like a police officer or security guard.
+This can even be natural in a culture with less personal space or in locations popular with tourists.
+However, if you find someone crowding your personal space incessantly and you feel uncomfortable, then he or she may be a pickpocket.
+Listen to your gut.
+It would be wise to go to an area less crowded and with more open space, and if possible, move towards someone who is a person of authority, like a police officer or security guard.

 Be cautious of anyone trying to blend in